 - Cadavers or tissues will be provided free of charge.

-Members of the university are not permitted to contact any shelters independently.
-All projects will be coordinated through the IACUC office.
+University employees are not permitted to contact any shelters or shelter staff independently.
+All projects must be coordinated through the IACUC office.
 This will ensure the appropriate Memorandum of Understanding (MOU) between the university and the shelter is in place.

-All research projects involving live shelter animals require IACUC approval prior to conducting research.
+Any research project undertaken at a shelter requires IACUC approval prior to conducting research.
 IACUC protocols are only required for teaching if the use of the animals is part of a scheduled teaching session.
 Protocols must be initially submitted to the IACUC and accompanied by a 1-page lay description of the proposed research or teaching, including a clear statement of the benefit of the research or teaching to shelter animals that can be shared with the Shelter Director or designee.

 Request for cadavers and animal tissue for research should be submitted to the School of Veterinary Medicine Shelter Research Committee for review of the request for suitability and priority.
 Requests should include a clear statement of requirements, including how the research will benefit shelter animals or animal populations.
-After completion of review by the Shelter Research Committee, the Committee Chair will contact the identified shelter to ascertain if the shelter is willing to provide cadavers and if the animal needs can be met.
-All arrangement for pick-up and transport of cadavers will be made by the Gourley Clinical Teaching Center.
+After completion of review by the Shelter Research Committee, the Chair of this committee will contact the identified shelter to ascertain if the shelter meets the above criteria (e.g., posting and owner signature), is willing to provide cadavers, and if the animal needs can be met.
+All arrangements for pick-up and transport of cadavers must be made by the Gourley Clinical Teaching Center.
 The Gourley Clinical Teaching Center will contact investigators when suitable cadavers or tissues are available.